szha/gluon-crash-course/predict.md

 ```

 Following the conventional way of preprocessing ImageNet data:

-1. resize the short edge into 256 pixes,
+1. Resize the short edge into 256 pixes,
-2. then perform a center crop to obtain a 224-by-224 image
+2. And then perform a center crop to obtain a 224-by-224 image.

 The following code uses the image processing functions provided in the MXNet [image module](https://mxnet.incubator.apache.org/api/python/image/image.html).

 ```{.python .input  n=10}